Life insurance

 Will being pregnant affect my premiums?

-It doesn't have to.
-Because underwriters are familiar with pregnancies, they can account for things like pregnancy weight gain.
-As long as you're having a healthy, uncomplicated pregnancy, there's a good chance you can get the same rate for life insurance as you would if you weren't pregnant.
+Possibly, but not always.
+Underwriters can account for things like pregnancy weight gain.
+If you’re having a healthy, uncomplicated pregnancy, you may qualify for the same rate for life insurance as you would if you weren’t pregnant.

 Should I name my baby as my beneficiary?